lackhoa/lackhoa.github.io/_posts/2023-11-04-auto-rig-pro.md

 I contacted the ARP dev (Artell) about it, they gave up and said there's no way to fix this problem, and asked if I would like a refund.
 Didn't even ask me for a screenshot, or a more precise description of the problem.

 So just for education, I looked at why it hung and found that it was a memory leak.
 I isolated the problem down to some specific rendering method and found a way to work around it.
 Anyway, the technical details doesn't matter.
-Point being, the bug was quite easily identified and fixed.
+Point being, the bug was quite easily identified.

 While looking through the code, I saw that the code quality was substandard (f.ex in the rendering code, they loop through the vertices, then do a *string search* in the vertex name just to find out what color to draw it in).
 So I issued a refund request to Blender Market, saying that since the code is bad, and whenever I encounter a problem in the future the developer wouldn't be willing to help me, I don't wanna risk using this tool in my pipeline.